-- Click the Settings item in the Start Menu and then click Devices (or click the Bluetooth icon in the taskbar and click Add a Bluetooth Device). - Click Bluetooth and make sure Bluetooth is On and a list of discovered devices will appear.
+- 1. Go to the Settings control panel and click Devices (or click the Bluetooth icon in the taskbar and click Add a Bluetooth Device). - Click Bluetooth & other devices and make sure Bluetooth is On. - Click Add Bluetooth or other device > Bluetooth (Add a device) and a list of discovered devices will appear.